Your Go-To Attorney for the Law of Estate Planning, Trusts, Wills,

 Admitted to the State Bar of Georgia, 2001; Alabama State Bar, 2011

-Estate planning is a creative process of evaluating assets and determining the best way to pass on your assets efficiently and precisely to the person(s) you want to have them.
-These assets could be as simple as a single-family home or as complex as an interest in oil and gas leases.
-In many cases, assets are transferred “outside the will,” such as retirement accounts- IRAs or 401(k)s- to a beneficiary named on the account itself.
+Estate planning is a creative process of evaluating assets to determine the best way to pass on your heirlooms and wealth efficiently and precisely to the person(s) you want to have them.
+These assets could be as simple as a collection of dolls or as complex as an interest in a large partnership.
+Once you die, you cannot plan any longer, so it is best to take the time now to think through everything you own and plan specifically how each asset would reach the heir you select without fuss or expense.
+The estate plan itself has several parts… CLICK HERE FOR MORE

 All Rights Reserved